High on the menu: cannabis spaghetti features at Italian foodfest

 The three reds and one white are produced in Riolo Terme, near Ravenna, in central Italy, before being sent to mature under the waves.
 The bottles sell in Italy for 100-150 euros ($110-160) each, Grilli said.

-Bellavita offered a maze of hanging salami and cheese from across Italy, including provolone from the milk of the Agerolese cow, a protected crossbreed from the south, as well as cookies flavored with lavender and rosewood extract called ‘Furezze’, from the Venetian dialect word ‘sfureso’, meaning delicacy.
+Bellavita offered a maze of hanging salami and cheese from across Italy, including provolone from the milk of the Agerolese cow, a protected crossbreed from the south, as well as cookies flavoured with lavender and rosewood extract called ‘Furezze’, from the Venetian dialect word ‘sfureso’, meaning delicacy. ($1 = 0.9186 euros) (Editing by Michael Roddy and Robin Pomeroy)